One person is answering question about osteoporosis

 There are three main types of exercise that support bone health:

-Weight-bearing exercises: These are activities where you work against gravity while on your feet—think walking, running, dancing, and sports like tennis or pickleball.
+Weight-bearing exercises: These are activities where you work against gravity while on your feet—walking, running, dancing, and sports like tennis or pickleball.

 These types of movement are particularly good for slowing mineral loss in your hips, legs, and spine.